puppetlabs/puppetserver/documentation/puppet_conf_setting_diffs.markdown

 ### [`http_proxy_port`](https://docs.puppetlabs.com/references/latest/configuration.html#httpproxyport)

 Puppet Server does not currently consider this setting for any code running on the master and using the `Puppet::Network::HttpPool` module to create an HTTP client connection.
 This pertains, for example, to any requests that the master would make to the `reporturl` for the `http` report processor.
 Note that Puppet agents do still honor this setting.

+## Overriding Puppet settings in Puppet Server

+Currently, the [`jruby-puppet` section of your `puppetserver.conf` file](configuration.markdown#puppetserver.conf) contains five settings
+(`master-conf-dir`, `master-code-dir`, `master-var-dir`, `master-run-dir`, and `master-log-dir`) that allow you to override settings set in your `puppet.conf` file.
+On installation, these five settings will be set to the default value that would normally be read by your
+`puppet.conf` file.

+While you are free to change these settings at will, please note that any changes made to the `master-conf-dir` and `master-code-dir` settings absolutely MUST be made to the corresponding Puppet settings (`confdir` and `codedir`) as well to ensure that Puppet Server and the puppet cli tools (such as `puppet cert` and `puppet module`) use the same directories as Puppet Server.
+The `master-conf-dir` and `master-code-dir` settings apply to Puppet Server only, and will be ignored by the ruby code that runs when the puppet CLI tools are run.

+For example, say you have the `codedir` setting left unset in your `puppet.conf` file, and you change the `master-code-dir` setting to
+`/etc/my-puppet-code-dir`.
+In this case, Puppet Server will read code from `/etc/my-puppet-code-dir`, but the `puppet module` tool will think that your code is stored in `/etc/puppetlabs/code`.

+While it is not as critical to keep `master-var-dir`, `master-run-dir`, and `master-log-dir` in sync with the `vardir`, `rundir`, and `logdir`
+Puppet settings, please note that this applies to these settings as well.

+Also, please note that these configuration differences also apply to the interpolation of the `confdir`, `codedir`, `vardir`, `rundir`, and `logdir` settings in your `puppet.conf` file.
+So, take the above example, wherein you set `master-code-dir` to `/etc/my-puppet-code-dir`.
+Since the
+`basemodulepath` setting is by default `$codedir/modules:/opt/puppetlabs/puppet/modules`, then Puppet Server would use `/etc/my-puppet-code-dir:/opt/puppetlabs/puppet/modules` for the value of the `basemodulepath` setting, whereas the `puppet module` tool would use
+`/etc/puppetlabs/code:/opt/puppetlabs/puppet/modules` for the value of the `basemodulepath` setting.